5 project management tips for clinical trials

-Even if project manager isn't your title, there are typically several people at a site who work together to ensure the trial runs smoothly.
-These roles can include clinical research coordinators, site directors, and recruiting coordinators.
+Even for individuals who don't carry the title of project manager, several people typically work together at a site to ensure the trial runs smoothly, including clinical research coordinators, site directors, and recruiting coordinators.

-One important first step of effective project management at a site is to assign an official manager for each project.
-From there, a project manager can feel empowered to take on each step to help make sure the trial runs smoothly.
+One important first step in effective project management at a site is assigning an official manager for each project.
+From there, the project manager can feel empowered to take on each step to help ensure the trial runs smoothly — especially when using these tips.

 1. Start with a project plan.

-Creating a plan before a new trial launches is one of the best ways to avoid delays once the trial starts.
-In addition to including a timeline of milestones, your plan should also outline staff members responsible for each part of your plan, communication details to be shared with the team, and a risk assessment that addresses potential roadblocks (more on these pieces later).
+Before a new trial launches, starting with a clear plan can help proactively address delays and potential snags along the way.
+In addition to including a timeline of milestones, the plan should also outline staff members responsible for each element, communication details to be shared with the team, and a risk assessment that addresses potential roadblocks.
 Gantt charts and other project plan templates can help.

-2. List out potential risks and create a plan to address them.
+2. List potential risks and create a plan to address them.

-Of course, your goal will be to avoid any patient recruitment delays, retention issues, or other problems throughout your trial.
-Just in case, consider creating a risk assessment plan along with your larger project plan.
+The best case scenario is to entirely avoid patient recruitment delays, retention issues, or other problems throughout your trial, but a risk assessment plan can help address these issues in the chance they do arise.
 Challenges to consider include:

-If that list by itself is raising your blood pressure, then tracking the probability of each challenge, along with the projected impact and mitigation strategies, can help you feel more prepared.
+To address these issues, tracking the probability of each challenge, along with the projected impact and mitigation strategies, can help with adequate preparations.

 3. Create a plan for stakeholder involvement.

-Including key stakeholders for each part of your project can help ensure you're getting buy-in from the right people and keeping everyone updated.
-In the RACI method of project management, for each part of your plan, you'll make note of who needs to be involved, and in what way.
+Including crucial stakeholders for each part of the project can help ensure buy-in from the right people and keep everyone updated.
+In the RACI method of project management, each part of the plan will specify who needs to be involved and in what way.
 The categories of RACI include keeping track of who's:

-• Responsible: The person who does the actual work of the task – ideally one point person.
+- Responsible: The person who does the actual work of the task – ideally, the point person.
 For example, you may have one marketing lead who gathers outreach material to submit to your IRB.

-• Accountable: Generally the person managing the one responsible for the task.
+- Accountable: Generally the person managing the person responsible for the task.
 This person ensures the work is done thoroughly, accurately, and on time.

-• Informed: People who are kept up-to-date on the progress of the project, but don't need to give approval.
+- Informed: People who are kept up-to-date on the project's progress, but don't need to provide approval.

 4. Schedule time to think.